 Also, in case you didn’t know, we’re published cookbook authors.
 We’ve written two vegan cookbooks that will help you make amazing vegan BBQ (you don’t even need a grill) and everyday meals, from breakfast to dessert.

-WHY RICE AND BEANS IS THE PERFECT MEAL
+WHY THIS EASY RICE AND BEANS RECIPE IS THE PERFECT MEAL

 Life is busy, you want to eat healthy, you want food that tastes good, you don’t want to spend a lot of time in the kitchen making healthy food that tastes good, so what should you do?
 Two words: Beans and Rice.

-I’ve been incredibly busy lately, and this food blogger needed something fast, easy, and healthy to make for my ravenous husband, so I made my go to meal, beans and rice with veggies.
+I’ve been incredibly busy lately, and this food blogger needed something fast, easy, and healthy black bean recipe to make for my ravenous husband, so I made my go to meal, beans and rice with veggies.

 Dinner doesn’t get any more basic and lively than this.